-ninistration of a number of CYP3A4 substrates are contraindicated with itraconazole.
-Some examples of drugs for which plasma concentrations increase are; methadone, disopyramide, dofetilide, dronedarone, quinidine, isavuconazole, ergot alkaloids (such as dihydroergotamine, ergometrine (ergonovine), ergotamine, methylergometrine (methylergonovine)), irinotecan, lurasidone, oral midazolam, pimozide, triazolam, felodipine, nisoldipine, ivabradine, ranolazine, eplerenone, cisapride, naloxegol, lomitapide, lovastatin, simvastatin, avanafil, ticagrelor, finerenone, voclosporin.
-In addition, coadministration with colchicine, fesoterodine and solifenacin is contraindicated in subjects with varying degrees of renal or hepatic impairment, and coadministration with eligibustat is contraindicated in subjects that are poor or intermediate metabolizers of CYP2D6 and in subjects taking strong or moderate CYP2D6 inhibitors.
+Coadministration of a number of CYP3A4 substrates are contraindicated with itraconazole.
+Plasma concentrations increase for the following drugs: methadone, disopyramide, dofetilide, dronedarone, quinidine, isavuconazole, ergot alkaloids (such as dihydroergotamine, ergometrine (ergonovine), ergotamine, methylergometrine (methylergonovine)), irinotecan, lurasidone, oral midazolam, pimozide, triazolam, felodipine, nisoldipine, ivabradine, ranolazine, eplerenone, cisapride, naloxegol, lomitapide, lovastatin, simvastatin, avanafil, ticagrelor, finerenone, voclosporin.
+In addition, coadministration with colchicine, fesoterodine and solifenacin is contraindicated in subjects with varying degrees of renal or hepatic impairment, and coadministration with eliglustat is contraindicated in subjects that are poor or intermediate metabolizers of CYP2D6 and in subjects taking strong or moderate CYP2D6 inhibitors.
 (See PRECAUTIONS: Drug Interactions Section for specific examples.)
-This increase in drug concentrations caused by stration with itraconazole may increase or prolong both the pharmacologic effects and/or adverse reactions to these drugs.
-For example, increased plasma concentrations of some of these drugs can lead to QT prolongation and ventricular tachvarrhythmias including occurrences of torsade de pointes a potentially fatal arrhythmia.
-Some specific examples are listed in PRECAUTIONS: Drug Interactions.
+This increase in drug concentrations caused by coadministration with itraconazole may increase or prolong both the pharmacologic effects and/or adverse reactions to these drugs.
+For example, increased plasma concentrations of some of these drugs can lead to QT prolongation and ventricular tachyarrhythmias including occurrences of torsade de pointes, a potentially fatal arrhythmia.
+Specific examples are listed in PRECAUTIONS: Drug Interactions.

-Coadministration with venetoclax is contraindicated in patients with CLL/SLL during the dose initiation and ramp-up phase of venetoclax due to the potential for an increased risk of tumor lysis syndro Itraconazole should not be administered for the treatment of onychomycosis to pregnant patients or to women contemplating pregnancy.
+Coadministration with venetoclax is contraindicated in patients with CLL/SLL during the dose initiation and ramp-up phase of venetoclax due to the potential for an increased risk of tumor lysis syndrome.

+Itraconazole should not be administered for the treatment of onychomycosis to pregnant patients or to women contemplating pregnancy.

 Itraconazole is contraindicated for patients who have shown hypersensitivity to itraconazole.
 There is limited information regarding cross-hypersensitivity between itraconazole and other azole antifungal agents.
-Caution should be used when prescribing itraconazole to patients with hypersensitivity to other azoles
+Caution should be used when prescribing itraconazole to patients with hypersensitivity to other azoles.